What type of content do you primarily create?

 SocialPilot also has a string of recommendations:

-Due to the short-form nature of the video content on TikTok, the platform's algorithm cares less about when you post and more about your ability to hook viewers.
+Due to the short-form nature of the video content on TikTok, the platform's algorithm cares less about when you post and more about your ability to hook viewers in the first few seconds.
 Just remember, on TikTok, trends move fast.
 What works today might be old news tomorrow.
+In 2024, the optimal posting strategy focuses more on trend relevance than specific posting times.

 Post on YouTube at these times to get the most views on your videos: